Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Algorithm

 \subsection{Joint optimization with continuous relaxation}

-Although stepwise algorithms offer computationally feasible solutions, they may produce suboptimal results due to their local, greedy nature.
+Although stepwise algorithms are computationally feasible, they may produce suboptimal results due to their local, greedy nature.
 To address this limitation, we also propose a joint optimization approach based on a continuous relaxation of the threshold selection problem.
 While our focus is on the joint optimization of histograms from integer-valued measurements, such as our motivating CGM data, the continuously relaxed formulation inherently extends our threshold optimization methodology to continuous, non-integer distributions.

-The continuous relaxation arises naturally from the perspective of discretizing quantile functions described in \cref{sec: quantile-linearization}.
-Instead of restricting thresholds for discretization to a subset of the original cutoffs $\bs=\{s_1,\ldots, s_J\}$, we allow the thresholds $\bt =\{t_1,\ldots,t_K\}$ to vary continuously across the range $\Omega=[a, b]$, subject to the monotonicity constraint $a < t_1 < \cdots < t_K < b$.
-The linearly interpolated quantiles $q_i^{(\bt)}$ are computed as in \eqref{eq: quantile-interpolation}.
-Specifically, the continuous optimization is formulated as:
+In the quantile discretization formulation in \cref{sec: quantile-linearization}, we now allow the thresholds $\bt =\{t_1,\ldots,t_K\}$ to vary continuously across the range $\Omega=[a, b]$, subject to the monotonicity constraint $a < t_1 < \cdots < t_K < b$, instead of restricting them to a subset of the original discrete cutoffs $\bs=\{s_1,\ldots, s_J\}$.
+The linearly interpolated quantiles $q_i^{(\bt)}$ are computed as in \eqref{eq: quantile-interpolation}, formulating the continuous optimization as:

 subject to the constraint $a < t_1 < \cdots < t_K < b$, where $L$ is one of the loss functions \eqref{eq: loss1} or \eqref{eq: loss2}.
 The semi-supervised approach \eqref{eq: opt-semisuper} similarly extends to continuous fixed thresholds $\bt_{\text{fix}}\subset\Omega$, where the optimization follows \eqref{eq: opt-continuous} with the additional constraint $\bt_{\text{fix}} \subset \bt$.
 At the histogram level, the summarized histograms $h_i^{(\bt)}$ with continuous thresholds $\bt$ have compositional expressions: